mark-e-deyoung/PowerShellScripts/README_ListJavaVersions.md

 # ListJavaVersions

-This PowerShell script, `ListJavaVersions.ps1`, lists all the Java versions installed on a Windows system, including those identified via the registry.
+This PowerShell script, `ListJavaVersions.ps1`, lists all the Java versions installed on a Windows system.
+It checks common installation paths, user-specific program locations, and the Windows registry.

 ## Functionality

-- The script searches common installation paths and the Windows registry for Java.
+- The script searches in common installation paths, user-specific locations, and the Windows registry for Java.
 - It lists each found Java version along with its installation path.

 ## Usage